hugorodro/timelife/tsGqlBackend/backend.md

 * cd tsGqlBackedn
 * yarn

-3. Open a new terminal and continually compile the javascript bundle
+3. Open a new terminal and continuously compile the javascript bundle
 * cd tsGqlBackedn
 * yarn watch